Relintai/pandemonium_engine_docs/usage/export/exporting_for_android.md

 Providing launcher icons
 ------------------------

 Launcher icons are used by Android launcher apps to represent your application to users.
-Godot only requires high-resolution icons (for `xxxhdpi` density screens) and will automatically generate lower-resolution variants.
+Pandemonium only requires high-resolution icons (for `xxxhdpi` density screens) and will automatically generate lower-resolution variants.

-There are two types of icons required by Godot:
+There are two types of icons required by Pandemonium:

 - **Main Icon:** The "classic" icon.
 This will be used on all Android versions up to Android 8 (Oreo), exclusive.
 Must be at least 192×192 px.
 - **Adaptive Icons:** Starting from Android 8 (inclusive), `Adaptive Icons ( https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive )` were introduced.
 Applications will need to include separate background and foreground icons to have a native look.
 The user's launcher application will control the icon's animation and masking.
 Must be at least 432×432 px.